baudehlo/deploy_to_runit/README.md

 The smtp_transport.json is just a JSON representation of the settings available to nodemailer at https://github.com/andris9/Nodemailer#setting-up-smtp

+Warning - do not commit your password to github when you setup a fork of deploy_to_runit as it will be visible to all.
+If you need to do that, make it a private repository, but you really shouldn't anyway.
+Make that part of some other configuration system such as Chef.

-In main.json the following options work:
+In main.json the following options are available:

 * email_to (required) - the email to send success/failure messages to
 * branch_map - a hash of branch to root folder name mappings.
 Default: `{"master": "/var/apps"}`